chuckcscccl/rustlr/chapter4.md

 ```

 Please note that all generated enums for the grammar will attempt to derive the Debug trait (as well as implement the Default trait).
 This version of [main]( https://cs.hofstra.edu/~cscccl/rustlr_project/autocalc/src/main.rs) also contains the revised evaluation routines for the generated AST.

+#### Generating a Parser for C

+As a larger example, we applied the `-genabsyn` feature of rustlr to the ANSI C Yacc grammar published in 1985 by Jeff Lee, which was converted to rustlr syntax and found [here](https://cs.hofstra.edu/~cscccl/rustlr_project/cparser/cauto.grammar).
+The raw grammar produced a shift-reduce conflict caused by the *dangling else* problem, which we fixed by giving  'else' a higher precedence than 'if'.
+The raw grammar contained a few other issues we have not addressed, most notably when an identifier should be considered as `TYPE_NAME`.
+Manual fine tuning will definitely be required, as one should expect.
+However, the generated AST is at least a good starting point.
+The AST enums are found [here](https://cs.hofstra.edu/~cscccl/rustlr_project/cparser/src/cauto_ast.rs) and the generated parser [here](https://cs.hofstra.edu/~cscccl/rustlr_project/cparser/src/cautoparser.rs).